rfong/rfong.github.io/README.md

 ## Structure
 - HTML partials live in `/templates`, and pages get compiled into the project root dir because there is no static routing god here to save you
 - Most site content lives in `assets/*.json` and is bound to the templates.
 Loaded in dynamically, so no compilation is needed to update the content.
 World's lowest effort CMS!

+## Todo
+- [ ] I should probably make this layout mobile first at some point